-- 1. Fraud is taken to mean any act or omission by a student (consciously or unconsciously, intentionally or unintentionally) that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student.
-Fraud includes, but is not limited, to: - a. plagiarism, defined as all cases in which a student implies that the work in question is his or her own when this is not the case, such as copying the work of others and presenting it as one's own through deliberate deception or through carelessness or inadequate references; - b. getting someone else to take the examination or impersonating someone else during an examination; - c. being in possession, during an examination, of aids (digital or otherwise) like any notes, a pre-programmed calculator, mobile phone, smart devices, book, syllabus or notes in books for an open-book examination, the use of which has not been explicitly permitted; - d. looking at the work of others during an examination or exchanging information or materials inside or outside the room where the examination is taking place; - e. being in illegal possession of the questions of an examination before the date or time on which the examination is due to be held. - 2.
+- Fraud is taken to mean any act or omission by a student (consciously or unconsciously, intentionally or unintentionally) that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student.
+Fraud includes, but is not limited, to: - a. plagiarism, defined as all cases in which a student implies that the work in question is one's own when this is not the case, such as copying the work of others and presenting it as one's own through deliberate deception or through carelessness or inadequate references, as well as enabling others to do the same; - b. getting someone else to take the examination or impersonating someone else during an examination; - c. being in possession, during an examination, of aids (digital or otherwise) like any notes, a pre-programmed calculator, mobile phone, smart devices, book, syllabus or notes in books for an open-book examination, the use of which has not been explicitly permitted; - d. looking at the work of others during an examination or exchanging information or materials inside or outside the room where the examination is taking place; - e. being in illegal possession of the questions of an examination before the date or time on which the examination is due to be held; - f. feigning and/or falsifying survey answers, interview answers and other research data. - 2.
 Whenever a student is suspected of having committed fraud, the matter will be dealt with by the Board of Examiners of the study programme on which the student is enrolled.
 If the Board of Examiners receives a complaint relating to fraud about a student who is enrolled in a different study programme, it will immediately pass on the complaint to the Board of Examiners of the relevant study programme.
-In the case of fraud committed in group work involving students from different study programmes, the Board of Examiners concerned will together agree which Board of Examiners will handle the complaint.
+In the case of fraud committed in group work involving students from different study programmes, the Boards of Examiners concerned will together agree which Board of Examiners will handle the complaint.
 The Board of Examiners dealing with the complaint will keep the other Board or Boards informed of the outcome. - 3.
 If fraud is discovered or suspected during an examination, the examiner or invigilator will immediately inform the student in question and record the incident in a written report as quickly as possible.
 The written report will be added to the student's completed examination after the examination has ended.
 The examiner or the invigilator can ask the student to make any relevant evidence available.
 If the student refuses to do so, this will be noted in the report.
 The report and any evidence will be submitted to the Board of Examiners immediately. - 4.
 If fraud is discovered or suspected other than during an examination, the examiner will record the incident in writing as quickly as possible.
 The report and any evidence will be submitted to the Board of Examiners immediately. - 5.
 If fraud is discovered or suspected, the Board of Examiners, the examiner, and the invigilator are authorised to obtain information from employees or parts of the organisation that could be used as evidence. - 6.
-The Board of Examiners will give the student an opportunity to comment in writing on the report that was prepared by the examiner or invigilator. - 7.
-In the event of fraud, the Board of Examiners will decide that no mark will be awarded to the student for the examination in question or assessment given for the practical exercise, apart from exceptional cases.
-In addition, it may impose the following sanctions, depending on the gravity of the fraud and any repeated incidents: - a. reprimand; - b. exclusion from the examination or practical in question for a maximum period of one year; - c. exclusion from one or more examination periods for a maximum period of one year; or - d. a combination of the measures listed above.
+The Board of Examiners will give the student an opportunity to comment in writing on the report that was prepared by the examiner or invigilator.

+- In the event of fraud, the Board of Examiners will decide that no mark will be awarded to the student for the examination in question or assessment given for the practical exercise, apart from exceptional cases.
+In addition, it may impose the following sanctions, depending on the gravity of the fraud and any repeated incidents: